Carpooling is sharing a ride with at least one other person. Carpoolers can be drivers offering a ride to another person, or riders receiving a ride.

 There are 50 preferred carpool parking spaces spread throughout the Portland campus in convenient locations.
 To take advantage of these convenient parking spaces, take note of the following:

-- Two current valid parking passes need to be displayed in a vehicle to avoid tickets and fines (one on the rearview mirror & one on the dash).
+- Two current valid Carpool Passes need to be displayed in a vehicle to avoid citation (one on the rearview mirror & one on the dash).

 - Carpool Parking spaces are located in the Payson Lot, the Masterton Lot, 120 Bedford Street, and two locations on the first floor of the parking garage (a row between the exit/entrance) and part of the back row along 295.